Skip to content

 Important Internal Details

 • Authentication – The connector supports multiple schemes: aws-sigv4 (default), OAuth2 token, or none.
-SigV4 configuration controls signing names/regions, falls back to s3.region when unspecified, and injects request headers via Iceberg REST properties.
+SigV4 configuration controls signing names and regions, uses s3.region when rest.signing-region is unset, and injects request headers via Iceberg REST properties.

 • NDV – NDV collection is optional.
 Controlled by stats.ndv.enabled, stats.ndv.sample_fraction, and stats.ndv.max_files connector options.
 NDV providers combine sampling, Puffin sketches, and Parquet footer data.

-• S3 IO – Falls back to org.apache.iceberg.aws.s3.S3FileIO unless io-impl is specified in connector options.
+• S3 IO – Uses org.apache.iceberg.aws.s3.S3FileIO unless io-impl is specified in connector options.
 Header hints (rest.header.*) propagate custom headers to REST calls.

 • Constraint mapping – Snapshot constraints currently emit only metadata that is reliably exposed by core Iceberg tables: